MiguelArenas/protasr/README.md

 ProtASR applies these SCS models to perform a fast and accurate inference of ancestral protein sequences, hence accounting for structural constrains.
 ProtASR, through the implemented SCS models, can generate ancestral proteins that are more realistic than proteins generated with empirical substitution models and other SCS models.

 To download ProtASR we recommend using the Chrome browser.
 Then go to "releases" and click on the desired files.
-The latest release is "ProtASR2.2.zip", which outperforms the previous releases (also available) through novel SCS models: https://github.com/MiguelArenas/protasr/releases/download/v2.2/ProtASR2.2.zip
+The latest release is "ProtASR2.2.zip", which outperformed the previous releases (also available) through novel SCS models: https://github.com/MiguelArenas/protasr/releases/download/v2.2/ProtASR2.2.zip

 The package includes source code and executable files, detailed documentation, several practical examples with both input and output files.